 These agent-specific metrics should be piped directly into your alerting infrastructure (like PagerDuty or Datadog) alongside standard server metrics.
 Catching a spike in loop detections early can be the difference between a minor service degradation and a massive, unexpected API bill at the end of the month.

 When engineers transition from deterministic software to building agentic pipelines, they often carry over assumptions that don't apply to probabilistic models.
-Recognizing and unlearning these patterns is critical for building resilient systems.
+Recognizing and unlearning these patterns helps teams build resilient systems.

 Common mistake: Believing you can "just retry on failure" like traditional APIs.
 Reality: Retrying the same hallucinating LLM call often repeats the same failure mode, or produces a different wrong answer.
 Effective recovery requires changing the strategy, either by modifying the prompt, switching models, or reducing the task scope.